em1e/YouTubeTrends/README.md

 3) Airflow and Scheduling

-I'm using Airflows default Docker Compose file to run the airflow webserver, requirements are included with my `dockerfile` and `requirements.txt`.
+I'm using Airflow's default Docker Compose file (with small modifications) to run the airflow webserver, requirements are included with my `dockerfile` and `requirements.txt`.

 - `docker compose up --build` -> build requirements and start all services
 - `docker compose down --volumes --rmi all` -> clean up when done